 Imagine you are an HR-Manager, and you would like to know which employees are likely to stay, and which might leave your company.
 Besides you would like to understand which factors contribute to leaving your company.
-You have gathered data in the past (well, in this case Kaggle simulated a dataset for you, but just imagine), and now you can start with this Hands On Lab to build your prediction model to see if that can help you.
+You have gathered data in the past (well, in this case Kaggle simulated a dataset for you, but just imagine), and now you can start with this Predict Employee Leave Hands-On Lab to build your prediction model to see if that can help you.

 - Step 1: Get the starting experiment

 - Step 2: Get a first understanding of the data